 This means that you don’t have to give up your Zumba class, jogging or other activities that you enjoy.
 After all enjoyment and feel good hormones are also training goals and benefits of doing LISS.

 When you combine both weights and cardio then you will not only speed up your results, but also build a strong foundation and metabolism to maintain your new shape, health and vitality.
-Plus feel unstoppable…
+Plus feel fitter, stronger and possibly unstoppable…

 Resistance training should be at the foundation of your fat loss strategy and you can tailor the sets, reps and rest times around your body type, strengths, weaknesses and goals.